Chapter House Youth Choir

 Follow Us on Facebook and Twitter!

-The Chapter House Youth Choir was established in 2016 and has already performed in some amazing events, including sharing a platform with the King’s Singers, rehearsing with legendary composer John Rutter and singing live for the BBC Radio 4 Daily Service.
+The Chapter House Youth Choir was established in 2016 and has since performed in some amazing events, including sharing a platform with the King’s Singers, rehearsing with legendary composer John Rutter and singing live for the BBC Radio 4 Daily Service.

 The Youth Choir offers young singers aged 13-19 a place to sing choral music to the very highest standard.
 The choir is a fun and dedicated group of musicians from a wide range of backgrounds who love to sing.
 Rehearsals are in central York on Tuesdays, 5.15-6.45pm.